 Will the provider alert you that a forwarded phone call is, in fact, forwarded prior to you answering the call?

-Corvum allows you to create business rules for phone calls that come into your office (i.e. after 3pm, all calls route to a particular member of your team).
-These are often complex to assemble and the view under-the-hood can, at times, be daunting.
-The Corvum team is happy to help you create, edit and adjust these rules as needed.
+Corvum allows a firm to create business rules for incoming office phone calls (e.g., after 3pm, all calls route to a particular team member).
+These are often complex to assemble, and the view under the hood can sometimes be daunting.
+The Corvum team will happily help customers create and adjust rules as needed.

 Voicemail

 Visual Voicemail.
-Although Visual Voicemail is very common on our smartphones and some other applications, it is important to note that Corvum has it.
-This feature allows you to download MP3s of your messages and save them to your file if necessary.
-Additionally, it allows you to access your messages using a visual dashboard instead of calling into your Voicemail Box.
+Although visual voicemail is common on smartphones and some other applications, it is important to note that Corvum provides it.
+Voicemails can be downloaded as MP3 files and stored in the electronic case file if necessary.
+Additionally, it allows users to access messages using a visual dashboard instead of dialing into a voicemail box.

 Business Text Messaging